claudioc/jingo/README.md

 * Press the `Register application` button
 * In the following page, on the top right corner, take note of the values for `Client ID` and `Client Secret`
 * Now you need to copy the `Client ID` and `Client secret` in your jingo config file in the proper places
-* Change `authorizationURL` `tokenURL` `userProfileURL` in the config file to your own url if you want to use github enterprise, or leave them empty
+* Change `authorizationURL` `tokenURL` `userProfileURL` in the config file to your own url if you want to use github enterprise, or leave them empty for the default values: `authorizationURL: https://github.com/login/oauth/authorize` `authorizationURL: https://github.com/login/oauth/access_token` `userProfileURL: https://api.github.com/user`

 The _local_ method uses an array of `username`, `passwordHash` and optionally an `email`.
 The password is hashed using a _non salted_ SHA-1 algorithm, which makes this method not the safest in the world but at least you don't have a clear text password in the config file.
 To generate the hash, use the `--hash-string` program option: once you get the hash, copy it in the config file.